-Honestly, I always looked at her like superwoman.
+Honestly, I always looked at my friend like she was a superwoman.
 I felt inferior to her level of accomplished juggling.
-Apparently, it has taken a toll on her mentally and physically.
+I didn’t realize that it had taken a toll on her mentally and physically.

 So that’s that.
 She’s going cold turkey, jobless.
 She’s nervous and excited but relieved.
 She feels like she can finally take a breath.

 I know how she feels, it is almost four years to the day that I stepped away from my “working for someone else” life.
 Yes, financially we had to tighten our belts in the beginning.
 It was hard.
 Sometimes it was really stressful not knowing how we were going to pay the bills.

 I know walking away from their day job is not for everyone.
 I know many can not afford to do it.
 But for me, I had a feeling that I had to make it happen.
 I hated what my future looked like and I knew I had to make a drastic change soon or I would regret it.